waynedovey/rh-advanced-cluster-security/03-step3/assignment.md

 notes:
 - type: text
   contents: |-
-    In the next learning module, we cover Securing Application and the Cluster with ACS and the following Concepts:
+    In the next learning module, we cover Securing Application and the Cluster with RHACS and the following Concepts:

-    * WIP
+    * Review Console Violations.
-    * WIP
+    * Baseline RHACS.
-    * WIP
+    * Create and review example Violations.
-    * WIP
+    * Enable various Policies and Enforce them.

     Let's begin!
 tabs: